 Let’s take a closer look into the brain-heart connection, heart health and dementia risk, and positive lifestyle changes you can make today to promote heart and brain health.

-Alzheimer’s disease and vascular dementia are the two most common forms of dementia, both of which can be linked back to poor heart health, in addition to several other risk factors.
+Alzheimer’s disease and vascular dementia are the two most common causes of dementia, both of which can be linked back to poor heart health, in addition to several other risk factors.
 In general, vascular dementia is caused by conditions that reduce blood flow to the brain, such as stroke, brain hemorrhages, or chronically damaged or narrowed blood vessels in the brain or at any location in the body.

 Alzheimer’s disease, on the other hand, has a more complex pathology and is believed to be multifactorial, meaning it is not caused by a single factor, but rather develops from a combination of several factors, such as genetics, environment, and lifestyle.
 However, vascular conditions, as well as risk factors for vascular conditions, have been identified as risk factors for developing Alzheimer’s disease.